yegor256/blog/_posts/2014/may/2014-05-21-mysql-maven-plugin.md

 Maven will replace that `${mysql.port}` with the number of reserved TCP port, during resources copying.
-This operation is called "resources filtering", and you can read about it [here](http://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html).
+This operation is called "resources filtering," and you can read about it [here](http://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html).

 That's pretty much it.
 I'm using [jcabi-mysql-maven-plugin](http://mysql.jcabi.com)